erwa/notes/hive.md

 * getRequiredJars

 initialize() is called before these methods, so you can pass arguments to the initialize() method, store them, and then use them in the getRequiredFiles() and getRequiredJars() methods.
 See GenericUDF.initializeAndFoldConstants().

+### Comments don't work in Hive shell
+Don't use `--` in Hive shell.
+Watch out when copying and pasting scripts!